Non-Standard Choice in Matching Markets: Stable Matchings

 \subsection{Stable Matchings under Non-Standard Choice}

 Without any sophistication in choice behavior, stable matchings may not exist.
-For instance, a choice function that selects unacceptable alternatives over acceptable ones would certainly lead to violations of individual rationality.
-This subsection describes the weakest requirements from individual choice behavior for the existence of stable matchings.
+For instance, a choice function that selects unacceptable alternatives over acceptable ones would violate individual rationality.
+This subsection describes the weakest conditions on choice behavior that guarantee the existence of stable matchings.

-The first condition, weak acyclicity, rules out the possibility that an individual, regardless of the institution assigned to it, can always find another institution to block with.
+The first condition, weak acyclicity, rules out the possibility that an individual can always find another institution to block with, regardless of the institution assigned to it.
 Formally, choice function $C_i$ is \textbf{weakly acyclic (over acceptable institutions)} if for all positive integer $t \geq 3$ and $t$ distinct and acceptable institutions $s^1, s^2, \dots , s^t\in S$,\footnote{Weak acyclicity resembles \textit{Strong Axiom of Revealed Preference (SARP)}, however there are important distinctions.
-Unlike SARP, weak acylicty does not imply \textit{independence of irrelevance alternatives (IIA)} because it places no restriction on choices from menus of size larger than two.
+Unlike SARP, weak acylicty does not imply \textit{independence of irrelevance alternatives (IIA)} because it does not restrict choices from menus of size larger than two.
 This is shown in \Cref{Example: AttractionEffect}.
 For definitions and an excellent exposition of SARP and IIA, see \cite{bossert2010consistency}.}

 The second condition, acceptable-consistency, ensures that an individual does not choose an unacceptable institution over an acceptable one in pairwise comparisons.
 Formally, choice function $C_i$ is \textbf{acceptable-consistent} if for all distinct institutions $s,s'\in S$,